Calgary Housing Market Report

 Calgary Population Chart

-Alberta, in general, and Calgary, in particular, enjoy more economic freedom (and arguably more natural resources) than many other parts of Canada.
+Alberta, and Calgary in particular, enjoy more economic freedom and arguably more natural resources than many other parts of Canada.
 As a result, Alberta offers some of the highest incomes and wages among Canadian provinces, and Calgary offers some of the highest incomes and wages among Canadian cities.

 Home Prices in Calgary